 Taking out a loan to consolidate debts:

 Recent studies have found that Americans hold nearly $1 trillion in credit card debt – debt that normally attracts a far higher rate of interest than can be achieved by other forms of borrowing.
-By consolidating your debt into one loan, you could save considerable money.
+By getting a credit card consolidation loan, you could save considerable money.

 Borrowing to improve your home or make repairs: